My 1918 Paige "Larchmont"

 It's an attractive car, but the finish is not accurate.
-The body should be dark blue, not yellow and dark green.
+The body should be dark blue, and the chassis should be black, instead of yellow and green.
 The upholstery should be green-blue leather, not brown Naugahyde.
 The top frame came from a different car and is not the right shape.
-The brass radiator and brass trim should be painted either dark blue or black.
+The radiator shell should be painted blue or black to match the body or chassis.
+The brass trim should be painted or nickel-plated.

 Paige has always been known for its styling, and that is true of this Larchmont:

 - The rear of the body slants forward to give it a unique profile.

 - There is a shallow cowl behind the front seat that houses mahogany compartments and a push-button light.

 - During this period the Paige had a distinctive v-shaped radiator.

 - In 1918 the body followed what were called "military lines," meaning a hood that is high and a body that is low, which was a departure from designs of previous years.
 There is a lot of empty space under that high hood!

 - Its slanting, one-piece windshield was also considered noteworthy.

 - The top was described as a one-man top, but this feature wasn't new or unique to Paige.